About Wyoming Stargazing

 Our Mission

-The mission of Wyoming Stargazing is to inspire curiosity and learning through our extraordinary skies and the Universe beyond.
+The mission of Wyoming Stargazing is to inspire curiosity and learning through extraordinary skies and the Universe beyond.

 We know that learning about astronomy has a “wow factor” that can inspire and motivate learners of all ages to explore their world.
 Astronomy can be a “gateway science” for lifelong curiosity, learning, and exploration of all areas of knowledge.